 Jessica Sensi began dancing when she was 3 years-old.
 She started with ballet, went on to study tap and jazz, and finally hip-hop – her favorite.
 Jessica performed in many recitals, as a student and leader.
 She also participated in talent shows and high school musical theater productions – Annie, Footloose, Peter Pan, Beauty and the Beast, Singin' In The Rain.
 Jessica assisted Magical Movements classes and birthday parties, and is currently the Dress Rehearsal and Dance Concert "show runner".
 She enjoys sharing her love of dance with kids, and kids enjoy being in her presence.

 The Shooting Stars are thrilled to have recently performed at a New York Knicks Pre-game Show at Madison Square Garden.
-Last year, they made their Manhattan debut opening for Captiva at the Hudson Guild Theater.
-They took master classes and performed at DanceFest 2012 - 2016 (Harman Stage, Palace Theatre).
-They were a part of the 9th, 10th, 11th, 12th, and 13th Annual Magical Movements Dance Concerts (McClain Auditorium, Mamaroneck High School) and took the stage at the 2012 - 2014 It's Great to Live in Harrison Celebration (Ma Riis Park).
-They performed to benefit Avon Foundation's breast cancer and domestic violence campaigns at Dance Works 2012 - 2016 Fundraiser Showcases (Rye Country Day School Dunn Performing Arts Center).
+In 2015, they made their Manhattan debut opening for Captiva at the Hudson Guild Theater.
+They took master classes and performed at DanceFest 2012 - 2017 (Harman Stage, Palace Theatre).
+They were a part of the 9th, 10th, 11th, 12th, 13th, and 14th Annual Magical Movements Dance Concerts (McClain Auditorium, Mamaroneck High School) and took the stage at the 2012 - 2014 It's Great to Live in Harrison Celebration (Ma Riis Park).
+They performed to benefit Avon Foundation's breast cancer and domestic violence campaigns at Dance Works 2012 - 2017 Fundraiser Showcases (Rye Country Day School Dunn Performing Arts Center).
 The Shooting Stars also entertained at a Harlem Globetrotters half-time show (Westchester County Center).
 They are a group of girls who love to dance, are eager to be challenged, and shine at every performance.
 They have been invited to dance at Westchester Knicks, New York Liberty, & Brooklyn Nets games.